dhffdh/battle-ship/README.md

-# BattleShip(alpha) game on Vue.js
+# Battle-Ship game on Svg and Vue.js

+Alpha versia.
 Game is not completed.

 Original game: http://ru.battleship-game.org/